Build-Your-Own Hanukkah Latkes Toppings Board

 Show Me Your Holiday Boards

-I hope this post inspires you to create delicious Hanukkah boards.
 Nothing makes me happier than seeing the beautiful spreads you create from my tips.
-If you make something inspired by this post, please tag me at @ainttooproudtomeg so I can see and share!
+If you make a latke topping board inspired by this post, please tag me at @ainttooproudtomeg so I can see and share!

 And, If you liked this recipe, please rate and review.